 Purpose and Intent

 The Michigan Independent Citizens Redistricting Commission (MICRC) adopts the following Conflict of Interest Policy (“Policy”) to protect the interests of the MICRC and to ensure individual members of the Commission, its staff, attorneys, consultants, and contractors are diligent in avoiding unethical conduct and/or conflicts of interest and act in a manner consistent with their duties to the MICRC and to the public.
-This Policy is intended to supplement existing state law and MICRC policies dealing with unethical conduct and/or conflicts of interest including but not limited to Art IV §6, and Art IV §10 of the Michigan Constitution, Conflict of Interest Act, MCL 15.301, et seq., Incompatible Public Offices Act, MCL 15.181 et seq., the MICRC Rules of Procedure and the ICRC Code of Conduct currently in effect, as well as applicable MICRC contractual terms and conditions.
+This Policy is intended to supplement existing state law and MICRC policies dealing with unethical conduct and/or conflicts of interest including but not limited to Art IV §6, and Art IV §10 of the Michigan Constitution, Conflict of Interest Act, MCL 15.301, et seq., Incompatible Public Offices Act, MCL 15.181 et seq., the MICRC Rules of Procedure and the MICRC Code of Conduct currently in effect, as well as applicable MICRC contractual terms and conditions.
 Conflict(s) shall be disclosed and managed or eliminated to the extent practicable.

 Definitions